jeff-hykin/tamu_csce_635_labs/readme.md

 # What needs to be done?

-### 1. Make your own github repo
+### 1. Use this github repo as a template

+- If already used the survivor_buddy template
+    - Still follow the instructions here (use this template).
+Sorry for making you create two repos, but all the setup steps are the same.
+So if you already followed the setup, then creating the new repo and cloning it is basically all you need to do.
 - Click the green "Use Template" button in the top-right-ish of the github page (probably the page you're on)
-- MAKE IT PRIVATE
+- MAKE YOURS PRIVATE
     - [tutorial](https://stackoverflow.com/questions/57836411/how-can-i-switch-a-public-repo-to-private-and-vice-versa-on-github)
     - You can get Github Pro for free using your university email, and Github Pro lets you make private repos for free.
     - <img width="1404" alt="Screen Shot 2023-01-31 at 1 55 32 PM" src="https://user-images.githubusercontent.com/17692058/215868334-ee175ad5-9835-435f-ace0-846f2d3564d3.png">